challamani/classification-decision-tree/README.md

 ```
 ## Create Classification Tree

-An example request to create a classification tree on employee dataset
+An example request to create a classification tree on an employee dataset
 ### Request
 ```curl
 ### http://localhost:8080/api/classificationTree/{datasetName}/{classificationOption}